spring-guides/gs-rest-service-cors/README.md

 </html>
 ```

 > **Note:** This is essentially the REST client created in [Consuming a RESTful Web Service with jQuery][gs-consuming-rest-jquery], modified slightly to consume the service running on localhost, port 8080.
-See that guide for more details on this client.
+See that guide for more details on how this client was developed.

 You can now run the client using th Spring Boot CLI (Command Line Interface).
 Spring Boot includes an embedded Tomcat server, which offers a simple approach to serving web content.
 See [Building an Application with Spring Boot][gs-spring-boot] for more information about installing and using the CLI.